VirtuaBoza/air-code-challenge/README.md

 Finally, I decided to add the ellipsis menu button to the boards and assets.

-If I had a little more time, I would add some state to store selected boards/assets so that I could take another pass at the context menu and ellipsis menu and have it be aware of how many items have been selected.
-That would lay the groundwork for use of @air/react-drag-to-select as well.
+With my last remaining time, I added some state to store selected boards/assets so that I could take another pass at the context menu and ellipsis menu and have it be aware of how many items have been selected.

 I must say, I would NOT ship this to customers as-is (lol).
 The way the images pop-in is not ideal, and they aren't always laid out perfectly with the new grid design I came up with.
 I'd be curious about what your code looks like to allow your thumbnails to load quickly and layout cleanly.